Particular/docs.particular.net/samples/versioning/sample.md

 There are two subscribers as before, but now one subscriber is subscribed to the version 1 message schema, `V1Subscriber`; and the other subscriber is subscribed to the Version 2 message schema, `V2Subscriber`.

 NOTE: Subscribers have a message handler for the messages from their respective versions.
-Yet there is a slight difference in their config files; `V1Subscriber` has the following in its `UnicastBusConfig`:
+Yet there is a slight difference in their subscriptions configuration; `V1Subscriber` has:

 snippet: V1SubscriberMapping

-While `V2Subscriber` has this in its `UnicastBusConfig`:
+While `V2Subscriber` has:

 snippet: V2SubscriberMapping